dorota-alina/Tic-tac-toe/index.md

 ### Rules of the game

-Here are Tic-Tac-Toe player's actions:
+Here are Tic Tac Toe player's actions:

 1. Let a player who selected the game-initiating mark start (as [agreed before the game](#decide-and-select).
 2. When your turn comes, mark an empty field of your choice in the grid with your selected symbol (X or O).